upvalue/react-native-alarms/README.md

   AlarmAndroid.clearAlarm("test");
 });

-/* Remove listeners (this will not clear alarms, but is recommended) */ AlarmAndroid.AlarmEmitter.removeAllListeners("test");
+/* Remove listeners (this will not clear alarms on the Android side, but is recommended when an alarm is removed) */ AlarmAndroid.AlarmEmitter.removeAllListeners("test");

 /* 8AM wakeup alarm */